St Etheldreda's Church, London: 18th century

-In 1772, an Act of Parliament allowed the Bishops of Ely to sell the property to the Crown.
+In 1772, the Crown Lands in Fenchurch Street, London Act 1772 allowed the Bishops of Ely to sell the property to the Crown.
 The site, including the chapel, was sold on to Charles Cole, a surveyor and architect.
 He demolished all the buildings on the site apart from the chapel and built Ely Place.
 The chapel was extensively refurbished in the Georgian style before it re-opened in 1786.

 19th century

 In 1820 the chapel was taken over by the National Society for the Education of the Poor who hoped to convert the Irish Catholic immigrants then settling in the area.
 A short time later the church closed.

 In 1836, Ely Chapel was reopened by the Reverend Alexander D'Arblay (son of Fanny Burney) as a place of Anglican worship but he died the following year.
 In 1843, the church was leased by Welsh Anglicans with services celebrated in the Welsh language.
 The chapel was put up for auction in 1874 and purchased for £5,400 by the Catholic convert Father William Lockhart of the Rosminian order.

 Under Lockhart's direction, the crypt and upper church were restored by George Gilbert Scott to their original 13th-century designs.
 John Francis Bentley designed a choir screen incorporating a confessional, an organ and a choir gallery.
 The royal coat of arms, added during the reign of Charles I, was removed to the cloister.
-The church received a relic from the Duke of Norfolk: a piece of St Etheldreda's hand which is kept in a jewel cask to the right of the high altar.
+The church received a relic from the Duke of Norfolk: a piece of Saint Etheldreda's hand, which is kept in a jewel cask to the right of the high altar.

 The restoration was completed in 1878 and a Catholic Mass was celebrated in St Ethelreda's for the first time in over 200 years.
-The upper church was reopened in 1879 on the Feast of St Etheldreda (23 June).
+The upper church was reopened in 1879 on the Feast of Saint Etheldreda (23 June).

-For many years, St Etheldreda's church was the oldest Catholic church building in England, but since 1971 it has been surpassed by the 12th century church of Ss Leonard & Mary in Malton, North Yorkshire.
+For many years, St Etheldreda's church was the oldest Catholic church building in England, but since 1971 it has been surpassed by the 12th-century church of St Leonard & Mary in Malton, North Yorkshire.